About Guru Boutique

 Photo credit: Mike Tweddle 2023

-Credits related to the creation of this site include Heather, Kelly, Chris, Courtney, Maria, Ian, Rosie, Tracy, Robyn, Dave, Ellie, Terry, Darby, Kendall and all our beloved Guru girls and boys - for giving us the benefit of their help, love, friendship and in some cases expertise.
+Credits for the creation of this site include Heather, Kelly, Chris, Courtney, Maria, Ian, Rosie, Tracy, Robyn, Dave, Ellie, Terry, Darby, Kendall, and so many more—for giving us the benefit of their help, love, friendship, and expertise.

 .